ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided
 - `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base volume anit-affinity policy against; required if "--affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
 - `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided
+- `--replication-enabled`: Enables storage replication on the volume.
+False by default.
+Cannot set to true if shareable is true.
 - `--json`: Format output in JSON.

 ---